 This is one of those really flexible desserts.
 You pick the flavor of ice cream.
 You choose what kind of sauce if any.
-If you don’t want chocolate, increase the flour to 1 cup and delete the cocoa.
-You can add nuts or you can dust it with powdered sugar.
+You can add nuts or mini chocolate chips with the ice cream.
+You can dust it with powdered sugar or top it with frosting or ganach.
 The options are endless.

 Ice Cream Roll